irisnet/irishub/docs/features/slashing.md

 ## Double Sign

 When executing a block, it receives evidence that a validator has voted for conflicting votes of the same round at the same height.
-If the time of the evidence from the current block time is less than `MaxEvidenceAge`，the validator's bonded token will be penalized in the `SlashFractionDoubleSign` ratio, and the validator will be jailed.
+If the time of the evidence from the current block time is less than `MaxEvidenceAge`, the validator's bonded token will be penalized in the `SlashFractionDoubleSign` ratio, and the validator will be jailed.
 Until the jail time exceeds `DoubleSignJailDuration`, the validator can be released by executing `unjail` command.

 ### parameters